 - Lower the back knee towards the floor while avoiding dropping heavily onto the knee cap.
 Aim for a parallel thigh or preferably lower.

 - Most of your weight should be on the front leg, with the back leg stabilising you.

 - Push through the heel as you straighten the working leg.

-- If your hip flexors are a little tight you may find yourself leaning forward slightly.
-This is fine as long as your hips do not come up before your knee straightens: your hips and knee should come up at the same time.
+- If your hip flexors are a little tight, you may find yourself leaning forward slightly.
+This is fine as long as your hips do not come up before your knee straightens: your hips and knee should come up simultaneously.

 Like the walking lunge, the Bulgarian split squat really stretches the glutes and places maximum force on them in that position.
 Expect soreness the next day if you’ve never done them.

 So, there you have it, our top 5 best exercises for glutes.
 You’ll note that most of these are good old school heavy basic compound exercises.
 There’s a reason for that – they work!
-But they are also hard work, so if you want to build your glutes you’re going to need to be prepared to give maximum effort.
-So, what are you waiting for, go out there, grit your teeth, get down to business and build those glutes!
+But they are also hard work, so if you want to build your glutes, you will need to be prepared to give maximum effort.
+So, what are you waiting for?
+Go out there, grit your teeth, get down to business and build those glutes!